BernhardEgger/ARTimate/README.md

 <img src="data.png" alt="Data" />
 </p>

 In addition to the simple app that shows the video above we built a small tool that enables to build your own AR experience based on images and corresponding videos.
-The following two tools need a webserver that runs php, both of them were built using antigravity and Gemini.
+The following two tools need a webserver that runs php, both of them were built using antigravity and Gemini and can be found under [ARTimate](ARTimate).

 ![ARTimate](generateApp.png)